ngsutils/ngsutils.github.com/modules/bamutils/innerdist/index.md

     Usage: bamutils innerdist filename1.bam filename2.bam

+    Options:
+      -summary filename       Write all distances out to a file

     Note: BAM files must be paired and they must be mapped to the same reference and reads must be in the same order.